BaguetteBoiTuna/NTPU/AI-Based Eco-Driving for Autonomous Electric Vehicles.md

 ### Problem Statement

-The rapid adoption of electric vehicles (EVs) has brought forth new challenges in optimizing energy efficiency to reduce operational costs and environmental impact.
+The rapid adoption of electric vehicles has brought forth new challenges in optimizing energy efficiency to reduce operational costs and environmental impact.
 While artificial intelligence (AI) offers promising strategies for real-time eco-driving in autonomous EVs, developing fully functional AI systems requires significant resources and infrastructure.
 For this project, we focused on implementing a simplified algorithm within a simulated environment to demonstrate the feasibility and impact of AI-like eco-driving strategies.

 ### Objectives